 - Cook the potatoes, leeks and asparagus in the skillet.

 - Add the eggs, cheese and tarragon and cook just until the edges are set.

 - Finish cooking in the oven to set the top, add a little more cheese to the top, then serve.

-- 2 tbsp olive oil extra virgin (divided)
+- 2 tablespoon olive oil, extra virgin (divided)

 - 2 cups baby potatoes, scrubbed and cut in small pieces

-- 1 tbsp fresh tarragon leaves, finely chopped
+- 1 tablespoon fresh tarragon leaves, finely chopped

 - 1 cup Raclette cheese, grated

 - 16 spears asparagus, tough stems removed, cut in ½ inch pieces on the diagonal